Learning What Can Be Picked: Active Reachability Estimation for Efficient Robotic Fruit Harvesting

 \section{Conclusion}

-We presented a learning-based reachability estimation framework that combines RGB-D perception in real orchard environments with active learning to efficiently determine fruit reachability for a robotic harvesting system.
-The experimental results showed that the active learning outperformed the baseline random sampling strategy.
-Further investigation demonstrate that entropy and margin based query selection strategies were more effective than QBC and uncertainty sampling in the low label regime.
-All strategies performance began to converge when more data label became available.
+This paper presented a learning-based reachability estimation framework that combines RGB-D perception in real orchard environments with active learning to efficiently predict fruit reachability for robotic harvesting.
+Experimental results showed that active learning outperformed the random sampling baseline.
+Further analysis demonstrated that entropy- and margin-based query strategies were more effective than QBC and uncertainty sampling in the low-label regime, while all methods gradually converged as more labeled data became available.